-The convertible coupe frames have X-members as formerly, to reduce body shake and improve frame to body attachment.
-A rear axle control strut and center bearing propeller shaft has been incorporated in frame and rear axle housing design of C-73 Model for the purpose of controlling rise of nose of rear axle carrier under varying load conditions (See Paragraph 8, Universal Joints, Section XII, for adjustment procedures).
+The convertible coupe frames have X-members as formerly, to reduce the increased body shake that is inherent in this model and improve frame to body attachment.
+A frame to rear axle control strut is continued for the Imperial Models.
+(See Paragraph 8, "Universal Joint", Section XII, for adjustment procedures).

-1. CHECKING FRAME ALIGNMENT
+1. CHECKING FRAME DIMENSIONS